vinix38/KSP-BonVoyage/README.md

 Automagic Industries brings you a new autopilot, which reduces driving accidents by 100%.

 # Changelog
+## 0.14.8
+### Changes
+- KSP 1.7.2 compatible
+- Fuel cells are switched off during a night, when they don't have enough power to recharge batteries (when they are used as a complement to solar panels), to not waste a fuel.

 ## 0.14.7
 ### Fixes
 - Fixed null ref for the new game